aneisch/Piano-Note-Trainer/README.md

 ### Docker Deployment

-A `Dockerfile` is included for easy containerization using Nginx.
+A `Dockerfile` is included for easy containerization.
+You can also use the pre-built image in the repo and skip to step 2.

+`docker pull ghcr.io/aneisch/piano-note-trainer:main`

 1.  **Build the Docker Image:**
     ```bash